Swiss rock star Polo Hofer dies

 Hofer, who continued performing until shortly before his death aged 72, was also an author, poet, actor and voracious Twitter user.
 The public voted him as ‘Swiss of the Year’ for 2015 at the annual Swiss Awards show.

-Hofer, from canton Bern, wrote a farewell Twitter message in Swiss-German shortly before his death on Saturday.
+Hofer, from Interlaken in canton Bern, wrote a farewell Twitter message in Swiss-German shortly before his death on Saturday.
 “I say goodbye everybody, it was nice.
 On Saturday, July 22, shortly before midnight I lived my last hours and I am happy to go to sleep at home.”

 Hofer is credited with introducing pop songs sung in Swiss-German dialect in the early 1970s.
 Until that point, Swiss pop and rock bands largely imitated American and British groups.
 It said he was inspired by folk singer Mani Matter – a local legend in his own right – but his first song in dialect, with his band Rumpelstilz, ‘Warehuus (Warehouse) Blues’, borrowed heavily from Bob Dylan’s Just Like Tom Thumb’s Blues’.